WILLIAM BAZIOTES: artist quotes on painting and biography facts

 - Well, I looked at Picasso (Picasso exhibition, Museum of Modern Art, 1939, fh) until I could smell his armpits and the cigarette smoke on his breast.
 Finally, in front of one picture – a bone figure on a beach – I got it.
 I saw that the figure was not his real subject.
 The plasticity wasn’t either – although the plasticity was great.
 No. Picasso had uncovered a feverishness in himself and is painting it – a feverishness of death and beauty.

-* Baziotes, quote on Picasso’s art and impact: “Modern Art U.S.A.”, R. Blesh, New York, Alfred A. Knopf, 1956, pp. 268-69
+* Baziotes, his biography quote on the impact of Picasso’s great but unexpected art: “Modern Art U.S.A.”, R. Blesh, New York, Alfred A. Knopf, 1956, pp. 268-69

 -The eye seems to be responding to something living.